 High altitude: No adjustments necessary.

-Make ahead: Bread can be made up to 2 days ahead, wrapped in foil and kept at room temperature
+Make ahead: Bread can be made up to 2 days ahead, wrapped in foil and refrigerated.

 - Category: breads, side dishes, quick and easy, pantry recipes